 The focus of this course is a reconciliation of common perceptions of media influence on public opinion, elections and policy making with empirical evidence of media effects on these components of the political system.
 The term “media” will be defined through its organization and workings that includes print, broadcast and Internet sources.
 Students will learn …

 POLS 448.
 Women and Politics in the United States and the World (3)

 Examines feminist theories and public policies as they shape the various political possibilities and strategies for women in the U.S. and in other selected countries.

 POLS 449.
 The Politics of Community Action (3)

-Prerequisite: Upper Division standing.
+Prerequisite: Upper division standing.
 Examines the role of community organizing and community action as it translates into social movements and public policy making.
-Students are required to perform either field work or an internship and to integrate their experiences with literature and research on community organizing, social movements and/or public policy making for their final …
+Students are required to perform either fieldwork or an internship and to integrate their experiences with literature and research on community organizing, social movements and/or public policy making for their final paper. …

 POLS 450.
 Jurisprudence (3)